bcarpent/CS513_PA1/README.md

 shorter or longer.

 The Python socket functions will automatically raise Exceptions with helpful error messages.
-Before you "ship" your code you can add a try block to gracefully handle run-time exceptions.
+Before you submit your code you can add try and catch or finally blocks to gracefully handle any run-time exceptions you expect I might hit while running your code.

 The server should be run as `python server-python.py [port] > [output file]`.
 The client should be run as `python client-python.py [server IP] [server port]